muhammadyounispk/unisQL/README.md

-# unisQL secure API IN PHP
+# unisQL
-API is secured with JWT barrier Token it will return data in Json
+Make APIs secured with JWT barrier Token

+it will return data in Json
 HIT POST REQUEST TO  :datas.php